 What accommodation is available?

-The suggested itinerary has been planned to ensure that each overnight stop is at a location with some reasonable accommodation, ranging from cabins to motels to resorts.
+The notes identify possible stopover points where there is some accommodation available, ranging from cabins to motels to resorts.
 In a few locations the range is pretty limited, but should be adequate.

 Can we camp?

-In addition to campsites available at almost all designated stopovers in the itinerary, the stage notes also identify possible campsites on or near to the stages.
+Campsites are available in most towns and the stage notes also identify possible campsites on or near to the stages.